 CAD data formats and export settings

-When models have been sufficiently simplified, they can be imported into the planning system and made available as planning objects.
+When models have been sufficiently simplified, they can be imported into the factory planning system and made available as planning objects.
 The success of an import also depends significantly on the complexity of the imported CAD data.
 As a rule, a 2D derivative or 2D view is automatically generated from 3D CAD data.
-The delay-free representation is largely dependent on the complexity of the 3D data.
+The delay-free representation is largely dependent on the complexity of the 3D design data.

 If possible, try out different export formats from the respective CAD software.